 Dr. Hassan Razvi, MD Chief of Urology, St. Joseph’s Health Care and the London Health Sciences Centre, London ON, CN.

-The Iasis Molecular Sciences collaboration with Dr. Razvi is new as of October 2016 following an award from the Congressionally-Directed Medical Research Program of the Department of the Army.
+The collaboration with Dr. Razvi as of October 2016, followed an award from the Congressionally-Directed Medical Research Program of the Department of the Army.
 The collaborative investigator-initiated research project is directed toward the development of a next generation urinary catheter utilizing Iasis Molecular Sciences Platform No. 2 antimicrobial composite technology.
 Dr. Razvi is the author of over 130 scientific papers and 13 book chapters and is currently Professor and Chair of the Division of Urology at The University of Western Ontario and Chief of Urology at St. Joseph’s Health Care London and the London Health Sciences Centre.

 Dr. Jeremy Burton PhD.
 Assistant Professor, Division of Urology, Western University, London Ontario CN also Scientist with Lawson Health Research Institute

-The collaboration with Dr. Burton is new as of October 2016 following an award from the Congressionally-Directed Medical Research Program of the Department of the Army.
+The collaboration with Dr. Burton as of October 2016, followed an award from the Congressionally-Directed Medical Research Program of the Department of the Army.
 The collaborative investigator initiated research project is directed toward the development of a next generation urinary catheter utilizing Iasis Molecular Sciences Platform No. 2 antimicrobial composite technology.
 Dr. Burton’s laboratory conducts research on the role of microbes in various human conditions with a primary focus upon the microbiome which influences urological conditions.
 Dr. Burton’s team brings expertise in the area of microbiology, cell culture, and the evaluation of biofilm associated infection.